CharlieWoodhouse/Land_of_Despair/README.md

 - Character Movement and shooting has been added
 - Hazards (Enemies) will chase the player and make them lose a life
 - Points are rewarded when eliminating a zombie
-- Round base has been added allow for hoards to spawn each round increasing in numbers and allowing for more of a challenge
+- Round base has been added to allow for hoards to spawn each round increasing in numbers and allowing for more of a challenge

 ### Finished gameplay

 Including all the early gameplay features as already stated.
 - Game Over screen has been added, showing the round survived to and the overall score achieved
-- Updated Player and Zombie textures which both changes depending on movement
+- Updated Player and Zombie textures which both change depending on movement
-- Collectable points have been added, allow the player to increase their score by picking up the items.
+- Collectable points have been added, allowing the player to increase their score by picking up the items.
 - Background image added
-- Timer has been added in the top right
+- A timer has been added in the top right

 > ### Review and Future Improvements